Travel & Tourism Introductory/Extended Diploma Level 3

 - Record of oral and written questioning

 This is a full-time course.
 It is not possible to combine this course with other Vocational, Apprenticeship or A Level programmes.

 Your next steps

 Students who achieve this qualification could progress to higher education to study tourism, business, events or hospitality management qualifications, with a large number of students also progressing into employment and apprenticeship opportunities with employers across the tourism sector.
+Alternatively, you could progress to a Higher National Diploma in International Tourism Management or Business, a BA Honours Degree in Business with Management or a higher apprenticeship at York College or another university.
 Past students have secured employment with TUI, Jet2, Marriott, Esprit Ski, LNER and Hilton Hotels.